Injured on a Ferry Boat?

-Posted in Personal Injury on September 27, 2017
+Posted on September 27, 2017 in Personal Injury

 As the chaotic Bay Area traffic and congestion somehow gets worse every year, the numerous ferry options servicing the Bay Area have thrived.
 According to the Water Emergency Transportation Authority, ridership on the San Francisco Bay ferry has increased by an incredible 72 percent since 2012.
 Same goes for the Golden Gate ferry, whose ridership has risen by nearly 45 percent since 2005.

 However, as ferries take on more riders, the chance for unfortunate incidents increases as well.
 In 2014, a ferry coming from Oakland made headlines as it hit a piling at Pier 41, injuring ten people.
 Among the injuries included neck pain, back pain, and cuts and bruises – but it could have easily been worse.
 Other, more serious injuries can occur depending on the severity of the accident.

 In most cases, ferry boat accidents are caused by human error – be it intentional or unintentional.
 These causes include:

 - Negligence by the operator